alfredholmes/CryptoBots/README.md

 	$ echo 'API = "your api key"' >> keys.py
 	$ echo 'SECRET' = "your secret key" >> keys.py

+### Example scripts

+### examples/ticker.py

+Example showing live prices calculated from the midpoint of the orderbook on binance.
+Pass the markets in the form `BTC-USDT ` as a command line arguments.
+For example running

+    $ python examples/ticker.py BTC-USDT ETH-USDT

+lists the USDT prices of ETH and BTC every second for 10 seconds.

+### examples/orderbook.py

+Example showing live prices orderbooks on binance.
+Much the same as `ticker.py` but prints the orderbook.
+Pass the markets in the form `BTC-USDT ` as a command line arguments.
+For example running

+    $ python examples/orderbook.py BTC-USDT ETH-USDT

+lists the USDT orderbooks of BTC and ETH every second for 10 seconds.

+### examples/binance_account.py

 ### Design Advice

 Write programs that only run for a short amount of time, and then schedule running using the OS.
-This means that any errors that occur only occur don't result in the bot not working at future time
+This means that any errors that occur don't result in the application not working at future time